This is Really Something

 This is Really Something is a greatest hits album by Australian rock and pop band The Sports, released in August 1997.

-The album was re-released in August 2004 under the title The Definitive Collection.
+It was re-released in August 2004 under the title The Definitive Collection.

 Background and release

 The Sports formed in 1976 and were signed to Mushroom Records in 1977.
 Their first Australian hit was "Boys!
 (What Did the Detective Say?)" in 1978 but they cracked the UK chart with "Who Listens to the Radio" in 1979.
 They broke up in 1981 after just four albums, three of which peaked within the top 20 in Australia.